Death midwife: Historical role of death midwives

 The next major clinical implementation of the death doula methodology was at the Baylor Supportive and Palliative Care Service and Clinical Ethics Committee shortly after the establishment of the New York program.
-Members of this department including palliative care nurses, chaplains, and therapists worked together to create a program with in consultation with the New York program.
+Members of this department including palliative care nurses, chaplains, and therapists worked together to create a program in consultation with the New York program.
 From there, a program involving a 6-week training program was formed to work hand in hand with clinical medicine, wherein doulas are referred by nurses, social workers, and therapists, and must be specifically ordered by the doctor.
-After being ordered, volunteer trained doulas are matched by the hospital's reverend to individual cases.
+After being ordered, volunteer-trained doulas are matched by the hospital's reverend to individual cases.
 While the Doula to Accompany and Comfort program provided outpatient services as well as inpatient, the Baylor program is only for inpatients.

 Legal controversy

 Use of the word midwife

-There has been controversy over the label of "Death Midwife".
+There has been controversy over the label of "Death Midwife" in Canada.
 The College of Midwives of British Columbia has called for death midwives to stop using the label of midwife, specifically with the Canadian Integrative Network for Death Education and Alternatives (CINDEA).
-The basis of the case is that Louise Aerts, the executive director of the College of Midwives, claims that the term "midwife" is specifically reserved for the traditional sense of the word in relation to birth.
+The basis of the case is that Louise Aerts, the executive director of the College of Midwives, claims that the term "midwife" is specifically reserved for the traditional sense of the word about birth.
 The Health Professions Act protects its usage.
 In response, the CINDEA website has recently added the following disclaimer to their website: "The role and practices of death midwives are frequently referred to on this website.
 Death midwives are not conventional midwives (who deal with birthing) or health professionals, nor are they registered with any of the Colleges of Midwives in Canada."

-Regulation

-There have been a few measures to regulate and license the practice of being a death midwife.
-In 2009, Senator Vicki Walker from Oregon introduced SB 796.
-The bill aimed to regulate "death care consultants", in other words, death midwives and related professions.
-After the bill passed in July, death doulas were required to be licensed by the Oregon Mortuary and Cemetery board.
-The test they must pass to gain a license covers Oregon and federal laws related to the care of dead bodies.